3-Week-assignment-Group-12/Group-12/Diary.md

     2. Continued to work on the map
     3. Started work on the happy paths
     4. Started fixing the use cases to match the map
+    5. finished usecases for A, B and C

 ---